neo4j-labs/neosemantics/README.md

-# neosemantics
+# neosemantics (n10s)

-NSMNTX is a plugin that enables the use of RDF in Neo4j.
+neosemantics (n10s) is a plugin that enables the use of RDF in Neo4j.
 RDF is a W3C standard model for data interchange.

 You can find documentation at https://neo4j.com/docs/labs/nsmntx/current/